pinojs/pino/docs/api.md

 Default: `100`

-Option to limit stringification of properties for a specific object when logging circular object.
+Option to limit stringification of properties/elements when logging a specific object/array with circular references.

 #### `mixin` (Function):